 More details of the elements and results of the therapeutic process can be found under several items listed on the Common Questions page.

 Anxiety & Depression

 Today, there is a lot of high quality information available on the web regarding the experience of Anxiety and Depression.
+My Links Page can introduce you to some of it.
 Don't be fooled, however, into thinking that science has these problems dialed in.
 These terms are imprecise efforts to address painful aspects of our human experience.
 A smorgasbord of other challenges and sufferings go along with them (addictions, physical syndromes and symptoms, relationship patterns...) and it is often difficult to know which should be addressed first.
 For the purpose of my psychological work I find it helpful to keep my perspective simple and open to understanding your specific experience.
 Anxiety is commonly understood as inhibited creative potential and Depression as constricted emotion.
 I approach each new person prayerfully, with an attitude of "beginners mind," as I try to understand the pain and especially the person and what it takes for him or her to thrive.
 Therapy often involves discussions that free up our inhibitions and constrictions and allow our life energy to flow again.